gt-crnch-rg/read-the-docs/docs/reconfig/intel/oneapi-fpga-crnch-workflow.md

 USERSCRATCH$> git clone https://github.com/oneapi-src/oneAPI-samples.git
 //Go to the top-level of the FPGA tutorial codes
 $> cd oneAPI-samples/DirectProgramming/C++SYCL_FPGA/
+//Go to the directory for the loop unrolling tutorial
 $> cd Tutorials/Features/loop_unroll/
 ```